 The Bowld Student Commons Building offers students two fireplaces, TV and multi-purpose rooms, piano and band practice rooms, kitchens, a gymnasium, a walking track and outdoor grills and patios.
 Our Fesmire Field House has a 9,300 square-foot turf room as well as a training room and locker rooms for baseball, softball and men’s and women’s soccer.

 Union offers two major campus residence life areas: the Heritage Complex (where most freshmen live) and the “Quads,” buildings known more formally as Watters, Hurt, Ayers, Grace and Hope.
-Built during the past four years, these complexes include two bathrooms and a washer/dryer in each apartment.
-No matter the location, every student at Union has a private bedroom, kitchen facilities and a shared living room.
-This investment is not just in bricks and mortar—it’s an investment in you.
+Built in 2008, these complexes include two bathrooms and a washer/dryer in each apartment.
+No matter the location, every student at Union has a private bedroom, as well as shared kitchen and living room spaces.
+This investment is not just in bricks and mortar – it’s an investment in you.